Count and cofactor matroids of highly connected graphs: Cofactor matroids of highly connected graphs

 Applying Theorem \ref{LYcofact} with $t=1$ and $k = 12$ gives that whenever $G$ is $12$-connected, $\mathcal{C}(G)$ is vertically $7$-connected, and in particular it is connected.
-Thus we obtain an analogue of Theorem \ref{MLYl>k} for the $3$-dimensional generic cofactor matroid.
+Thus we obtain an analogue of Theorem \ref{MLYl>k} for the $C_2^1$-cofactor matroid.

 In one of our applications we shall also need the following result, which says that if $\cofactort(G)$ is sufficiently highly vertically connected, then $r_t(G) = 3t|V| -6t$.
 Note that for count matroids, a similar result follows immediately from Lemma \ref{bases}.
-However, the direct analogue of Lemma \ref{bases} for generic three-dimensional cofactor matroids is not true.
+However, the direct analogue of Lemma \ref{bases} for ${\cal C}(G)$ is not true\footnote{To see this consider the so-called double banana graph $B$, obtained from two disjoint copies of $K_5$ by a 2-sum operation.
+It is easy to see that ${\cal C}(B)$ is connected, but it is not even ${\cal C}$-rigid.
+Let $B'$ be obtained from $B$ by adding a new edge $e$ that connects two vertices of degree four.
+Then $B$ is induced by the edge set of a connected component of ${\cal C}(B+e)$, but it is not an induced subgraph of $B'$.}.
 Consequently, we have to work harder in this case.

 \begin{theorem} Let $G=(V,E)$ be a graph without isolated vertices.
 Suppose that $\cofactort(G)$ is vertically $(6t+2)$-connected.
 Then $r_t(E)=3t|V|-6t$. \end{theorem}

 \begin{proof} By Theorem \ref{theorem:cofactortrank}, there exists an edge set $F\subseteq E$ and a $4$-shellable $2$-thin cover $\X$ of $E-F$ with hinge set $H(\X)$ such that